JWScheijgrond/goodwe_modbus_container/README.md

 # goodwe_modbus_container

-I have taken the goodwe library of MarcelBlijleven (https://github.com/marcelblijleven/goodwe) and added a docker file and script for continuosly calling the modbus interface on my Goodwe 3000D-NS inverter equipped with the wifi/lan adapter.
+I have taken the goodwe library of MarcelBlijleven (https://github.com/marcelblijleven/goodwe) and added a docker file and script for continuously calling the modbus interface on my Goodwe 3000D-NS inverter equipped with the wifi/lan adapter.

 The local_search is added to activate the modbus when the inverter is starting.
 This is a variation on the broadcast the solargo app does when searching inverters.